1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 “eCollege is pleased to support open standards for digital content interoperability.
 Our customers want a way to include best-of-breed content from a variety of sources. eCollege is committed to supporting the continued development of the Common Cartridge specification that enables the easier sharing of content across sources.”

 Ingo Dahn, CEO of Knowledge Media Institute Koblenz of the University Koblenz-Landau

 "As the central eLearning institute of the university we look forward to the release of the Common Cartridge specification.
 We understand the Common Cartridge specification as a major opportunity to exchange re-usable course material with a higher level of interactivity for individual use as well as for a better integration into our eLearning environment.
-We are happy to contribute to the improved testing possibilities which IMS makes available to the members of the Common Cartridge Alliance."
+We are happy to contribute to the improved testing possibilities which 1EdTech makes available to the members of the Common Cartridge Alliance."

 Warwick R. Bailey, Director, Icodeon Ltd.